Better Text Widget adds a small improvement to text widgets in WordPress. It adds a…

 Google Maps can be a performance-heavy enhancement for your site.
-Their static maps, API, if use properly, can help minimize this.
+Their static maps, API, if used properly, can help minimize this.
 The Google Maps Widget makes sure that maps are only loaded when they are needed in a customizable widget.

 Google Maps Widget adds a customizable widget to your WordPress admin for adding maps to your site.
-Maps are included on the site as a static thumbnail image, which when clicked, opens into a full interactive map in a Lightbox.
-Each component of the widget can be customized so that the thumbnail image and the Lightbox map can reveal very different things, or the exact same thing.
+Maps are included on the site as a static thumbnail image, which when clicked, opens into a fully interactive map in a Lightbox.
+Each component of the widget can be customized so that the thumbnail image and the Lightbox map can reveal very different things or the exact same thing.

 After you install and activate Google Maps Widget, you can visit Appearance -> Widgets to add the map to your site.
-Make sure that you have added a widgetized area to your theme, so that widgets are supported and visible.
+Make sure that you have added a widgetized area to your theme so that widgets are supported and visible.

 Find the “Google Maps Widget” box and drag that to the widgetized sidebar you want to add your map to.
-Give your map a title, which will be shown above the map when it is displayed, and enter in your address.
+Give your map a title, which will be shown above the map when it is displayed, and enter your address.
 From there you’ll see a list of options broken down into two tabs.
-The first is the “Thumbnail Map” and the second is the “Lighhbox Map.”
+The first is the “Thumbnail Map” and the second is the “Lightbox Map.”

 The Thumbnail Map tab has options for the static image that users will see when they visit a page.
-First enter in your map’s width and height in the provided text boxes.
+First, enter your map’s width and height in the provided text boxes.
 It’s good to know that if you are using a responsive design, that these will act as max widths and height, and will not break your design.
-Then you can chose which Map Type you would like to be displayed, the color and size of the pin that will indicate the specified address, and the zoom size of your map from the drop-down menus.
+Then you can choose which Map Type you would like to be displayed, the color and size of the pin that will indicate the specified address, and the zoom size of your map from the drop-down menus.
 The lower the zoom level, the more the map will be zoomed out, so picking a number somewhere in the middle usually works best.

-You can also enter in text that should be displayed before or after the map thumbnail in the provided text areas.
+You can also enter text that should be displayed before or after the map thumbnail in the provided text areas.

 When you are all finished, click the “Save” button.
 The Map will now appear in your sidebar or widgetized area of your site.
 It’s worth mentioning that on mobile devices, clicking on the thumbnail will open the Google Maps app or site instead of loading in the map into the Lightbox, so these users do not have to take a performance hit.

-Google Maps Widget is completely free, and updated every now and again with new features and bug fixes.
+Google Maps Widget is completely free and updated every now and again with new features and bug fixes.
 The plugin is also well supported.
 I myself was having a small problem with it, and I’m happy to say that the development team patched an update the same day.
 If you are having a problem with the plugin, you can visit the support forums, which are actively watched and responded to.